The Homeowner’s Guide to Removing Any Stain

 How to Get Rid of Salt Stains in Your Car

 If you live where winter is a five-month-long ice and snow storm, wait until the melt is over and then give your car a well-deserved deep cleaning.
 While cleaning out the interior, you may notice unsightly road salt stains.
 Here is how to get rid of salt stains in your car.
-You may also be interested in how to get rid of salt stains on shoes.

 One option for how to get rid of salt stains in your car is to use vinegar.